680 words | 3 minute read

 Don’t be Needy

-You don’t want to sound needy or desperate.
+You don’t want to sound needy or desperate when your client tells you that your price is too high.
 Giving that impression will only cheapen the value of your business.
 This means that you should never offer a discount, avoid talking too much, and remain calm.
 Often if you talk too much, you start to justify your value.